Field-angle-resolved landscape of non-Fermi-liquid behavior in the quasi-kagome Kondo Lattice CeRhSn: Results

-\textbf{Magnetization measurements.} To obtain direct information on the magnetic property of CeRhSn under an exact in-plane magnetic field, dc magnetization was measured by using a home-made capacitively-detected Faraday magnetometer\cite{Sakakibara1994JJAP} combined with the two-axis rotation device.\cite{Nakamura2018JPSJ} The angle between the magnetic field and the $ab$ plane, $\phi_H$, was carefully determined within an error of better than $1^\circ$ from magnetic-torque measurements by using the same setup (see Supplementary Fig.~\textbf{S1}).
-Symbols in Fig.~\textbf{1a} show the magnetization curve, $M(H)$, measured at 0.15 and 4.2 K for $\phi_H=0^\circ$.
+To obtain direct information on the magnetic property of CeRhSn under an exact in-plane magnetic field, dc magnetization was measured.
+The angle between the magnetic field and the $ab$ plane, $\phi_H$, was carefully determined within an error of better than $1^\circ$ from magnetic-torque measurements by using the same setup.\cite{SM} Symbols in Fig.~\ref{MH}(a) show the magnetization curve, $M(H)$, measured at 0.15 and 4.2 K for $\phi_H=0^\circ$.
 At 0.15 K, $M(H)$ shows an abrupt increase around $\mu_0H_{\rm m} \sim 3$~T, providing direct evidence for the occurrence of a metamagnetic crossover.
-By increasing temperature up to 4.2~K, $M(H)$ shows only a paramagnetic contribution; the metamagnetic crossover disappears in this field range.
-At 4.2 K, the $M(H)$ curve was also measured by using a commercial SQUID magnetometer (MPMS) and is represented by a solid line in Fig.~\textbf{1a}.
-The excellent agreement between the $M(H)$ curves taken with different instruments ensures high reliability of our magnetization data.
+By increasing temperature up to 4.2~K, $M(H)$ shows only a Pauli paramagnetic contribution; the metamagnetic crossover disappears in this field range.
+At 4.2 K, the $M(H)$ curve was also measured by using MPMS and is represented by a solid line in Fig.~\ref{MH}(a).
+The excellent agreement between the $M(H)$ curves taken with the two instruments ensures high reliability of our magnetization data.

 It is noted that the $M(H)$ curves at 0.15 and 4.2~K are roughly the same up to 2~T, reminiscent of the FL nature.
-In fact, $M(T)$ at 2~T in $H \parallel a$ does not depend on temperature below 2~K (inset of Fig.~\textbf{1a}).
-When $H$ is tilted away from the $ab$ plane by $5^\circ$, $H_{\rm m}$ increases slightly, and the low-field $M(H)$ is enhanced.
-The former can be more clearly seen in the field derivative of the magnetization, i.e., $dM/dB$ (Fig.~\textbf{1b}).
+In fact, $M(T)$ at 2~T in $H \parallel a$ very weakly depends on temperature below 2~K [inset of Fig.~\ref{MH}(a)].
+As discussed later, in the case of CeRhSn, the NFL nature is not detected from $M(T)$ due to the thermodynamic Maxwell relation.
+When the field orientation is tilted away from the $ab$ plane by $5^\circ$, $H_{\rm m}$ increases slightly, and the low-field $M(H)$ is enhanced.
+The former can be more clearly seen in the field derivative of the magnetization, i.e., $dM/dB$ [Fig.~\ref{MH}(b)].
 The latter can be attributed to the $c$-axis component of magnetization.